 Looking for a job?
 Looking for a home?
 Looking for something you didn’t even know you were looking for?
-Craigslist most likely has you covered.
+Craigslist might be a convenient site, but Craigslist scams are definitely something you need to be careful of.

 The website truly is the internet’s answer to the old-school want ads that would list everything from old furniture to new puppies and anything else in between.
 And despite developing some stiff competition over the years—from the likes of eBay, Facebook Marketplace, and OfferUp, among others—Craigslist still mostly reigns supreme when it comes to internet yard sales.